 “A boundary is not that at which something stops but, as the Greeks recognized, the boundary is that from which something begins its presencing.”
 Martin Heidegger

 The horizon is not something to transgress but something to celebrate as the container for our presence.
 Walls and edges are not fixed – the world is not static.
-The lesson we learn from the Rocket Man is not one of stasis.
+The lesson we learn from Rocket Man is not one of stasis.

 Recommended Reading